mobile-devices/ruby-agents-sdk/docs/to_user/APIs_server_(ruby).md

 #### methods :

 This object matches the redis API (using redis 3.0.4), see documentation [on official redis webwite](http://redis.io/).
+The complete list of available commands is available [on redis-rb documentation](http://rdoc.info/github/redis/redis-rb/Redis).

 #### example :